 The DECE has been involved in a variety of research and intervention activities.
 Most notable among its intervention activities are two large-scale programs: one for the Education of Muslim children with mother tongues other than Greek in Western Thrace mostly at the primary school level, and a second one for the education of preschoolers in day-care centers.
 It also hosts the Greek Research Center of the International Association for the Evaluation of Educational Achievement.
 (IEA).
 The notable number of research programs headed by the academic staff have been funded by various Greek and European Union financial sources.
 Finally, it continuously organizes conferences and meetings of various sorts (e.g. an annual conference on mathematics education and various meetings on intercultural education).

-Since the academic year 2014-15 seven research laboratories were officially established with the purpose of continuing the activities of previously established research centers.
-Two additional laboratories support teaching activities.
+Since the academic year 2014-15 seven research laboratories were established with the purpose of continuing the activities of previously established research centers.
+Three additional laboratories support teaching activities.